 I mean, there are bad reports on everybody in here.

-And now for you Democrats, and I guess I'm including you too, the media, right?
+And now for you, Democrats, and I guess I'm including you too, the media, right?

 I consider you a part of the Democrat Party.

-But for you for the Democrats to be talking about we want more time for the FBI.
+But for you, for the Democrats, to be talking about we want more time for the FBI.

-If you wanted more time for the FBI.
+If you wanted more time for the FBI, why didn't Dianne Feinstein bring this up?

-I I really believe that he was very strong on the fact that he drank a lot.
+I really believe that he was very strong on the fact that he drank a lot.

-Just to wrap up, can you promise?
+Just to wrap up, can you promise you guys before?

 You've had enough.